tomek-ch/tomek-ch.github.io/src/pages/blog/software-composition.md

 As you can see, by applying the principles of problem solving, we can not only make software development easier but also write more maintainable, less error prone programs.

-We first analyze the given problem, starting from the top, outlining the general API, then we implement the it by writing small, independent functions.
+We first analyze the given problem, starting from the top, outlining the general interface, then we implement it by writing small, independent functions.
 This allows us to create a coherent system instead of trying to figure out how to write a program from the ground up.
 By doing this, we can also avoid writing code that solves the wrong problems early on.